After Ms. Alexandra Burghardt is next Track Beauty of the week is the 2014 Asian Games Champion YongLi Wei of China.

 Wei Yongli is the firm favorite at the 2018 Asian Games to defend her Asian Games Women’s 100m title.

-As the men ran 10.24 Sri Lanka and 10.25 Zohri on that track in the Pre-Asian Games back in February.
+In February, the men ran 10.24 Sri Lanka and 10.25 Zohri on that track in the Pre-Asian Games.

 With this in mind, we believe Wei will win the race comfortably in a sub-11-second run.